Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 B. hCaptcha Site Key and Secret Key

-There are several types of plans hCaptcha offers to companies and individuals.
+hCaptcha offers several types of plans to companies and individuals.
 For now, choose the free service for your website.

 Then, create a new account and get your Site Key and Secret Key.